Home

 A word from our President, Dean Kristen Boon

 Welcome to the Council of Canadian Law Deans.
 We are the leaders of Canada’s 25 law schools.
-In English and French, common law and civil law, our 12727 students are tackling the most pressing legal issues of the day and developing the skills to become the legal leaders of tomorrow.
-We prepare graduates to embrace innovation, champion access to justice and engage with the pressing challenges of our time.
+In English and French, common law and civil law, our 12000 students are tackling the most pressing legal issues of the day and developing the skills to become

 In legal academia, we are looking towards the future.
 One of the benefits of the CCLD is that we are constantly learning from each other.
 Canadian legal education is very dynamic and we are focused on:

-• Diversified teaching methods: many professors now teach beyond the traditional case method, to include problem-based learning, alternative dispute resolution, and experiential learning;
+- Diversified teaching methods: many professors now teach beyond the traditional case method, to include problem-based learning, alternative dispute resolution, and experiential learning;

-• Indigenous Law: most faculties now offer a compulsory first-year course;
+- Indigenous Law: most faculties now offer a compulsory first-year course;

-• Mental health and wellbeing of students and the law school community;
+- Mental health and wellbeing of students and the law school community;

-• How artificial intelligence is reshaping the practice of law, legal education, and the digital literacy and ethical frameworks required for a profession in rapid transformation;
+- How artificial intelligence is reshaping the practice of law, legal education, and the digital literacy and ethical frameworks required for a profession in rapid transformation.

 Canada’s law schools remain dedicated to delivering a legal education that is dynamic, inclusive and world-class.